Directory Connector CLI

 The Directory Connector CLI is suited toward work in environments where a desktop GUI is unavailable, or if you want to programmatically script directory sync operations using tools provided by the operating system (cron job, scheduled task, etc.).
 The Directory Connector CLI can be used cross-platform on Windows, macOS, and Linux distributions.

-Complete the following steps to get started with the Bitwarden Directory Connector CLI:
+To get started using the Bitwarden Directory Connector CLI:

 - Download the CLI from one of the following links: